MegaRAC: History

 The MegaRAC remote management controller was introduced in 1998 for Dell, that later developed the DRAC.
 The second generation card, MegaRACG2 (2002), provided console, KVM graphical redirection, firewall, and battery backup.

+Products

+AMI currently offers three MegaRAC packages: MegaRAC OneTree, AMI's latest BMC firmware package that is based on OpenBMC; MegaRAC SP-X, an earlier BMC firmware package that is based on Linux; and MegaRAC CommunityEdition, an open source BMC firmware package that is based on OpenBMC.

 MegaRAC SP Firmware

 The MegaRAC SP firmware is composed of four major functionality groups: